Metrix Coin (MRX) Price Hits $0.0005 on Exchanges

-Metrix Coin (CURRENCY:MRX) traded 18.7% higher against the U.S. dollar during the one day period ending at 14:00 PM Eastern on July 17th.
-Metrix Coin has a total market capitalization of $8.22 million and $16,366.00 worth of Metrix Coin was traded on exchanges in the last 24 hours.
-During the last seven days, Metrix Coin has traded down 21% against the U.S. dollar.
-One Metrix Coin coin can currently be bought for approximately $0.0005 or 0.00000002 BTC on exchanges.
+Metrix Coin (CURRENCY:MRX) traded up 7% against the US dollar during the 24-hour period ending at 18:00 PM Eastern on July 21st.
+Metrix Coin has a total market capitalization of $7.89 million and $32,173.00 worth of Metrix Coin was traded on exchanges in the last 24 hours.
+Over the last week, Metrix Coin has traded 22.9% lower against the US dollar.
+One Metrix Coin coin can now be bought for about $0.0005 or 0.00000002 BTC on major cryptocurrency exchanges.

 - ChronoCoin (CRN) traded down 0% against the dollar and now trades at $0.0008 or 0.00000003 BTC.